VladShkolnikov/Linear-time-python-realization-of-Suffix-Array/README.md

 An instance of the class SufAr_Kärkkäinen_Sanders, created with a string as an input argument, contains the attributes SuffixArray and LCP (longest common prefix).

-SuffixArray is a python list, containing the 0-based indeces of the suffixes, ordered lexicographically.
+SuffixArray is a python list, containing the 0-based indexes of the suffixes, ordered lexicographically.

 LCP is a python list, containing the longest common prefix of suffixes i and i-1 from SuffixArray.
 By definition LCP[0]=0